Infocom X the Anniversary Speakers

 Topics to be Discussed

-Almost every business has a website and externally exposed systems that could provide criminals with entry points into internal networks.
-Hackers have a lot to gain from successful data breaches, and there are countless examples of well-funded and coordinated cyber-attacks against some of the largest companies in the world.
-Businesses need to assume that they will be breached at some point and implement controls that help them to detect and respond to malicious activity before it causes damage and disruption.
+Hackers have a lot to gain from successful data breaches, and there are countless examples of well-funded and coordinated cyber-attacks against some of the largest companies and governments in the world.